-Twenty times more potent than vitamin C, 17 times more than vitamin E and 70 times more than superoxide dismutase, phycocyanin is shown to be very effective against many diseases.
+Twenty times more potent than vitamin C, 17 times more than vitamin E and 70 times more than superoxide dismutase, phycocyanin is very effective.
 This small blue molecule was born in France thanks to a few precursors, in the nineties, under strictly natural conditions.
 It is said that phycocyanin made in France is the best in the world.
 But in fact, why?

 Phycocyanin: a sector in the making in France